DC Angel Investors: Hidden Tips for Startup Success

 - Networking Events: Attend local networking events specifically designed for entrepreneurs and investors.

-- Online Platforms: Use platforms such as AngelList or Gust to connect with potential angel investors actively seeking new ventures.
+- Online Platforms: Utilize platforms like AngelList or Gust to connect with potential angel investors who are actively seeking new ventures.

 - Startup Communities: Join local startup communities where you can meet like-minded individuals and potential backers.